 |Important Tests:||Military supersonic aircraft, early Space Shuttle development|

 |Back To Multimedia|

-The Unitary Plan 4X4 Foot Supersonic Tunnel, approved under the Unitary Plan Act of 1949 and operational since 1955, has two supersonic test sections that accommodate speeds from 1,000 to 3,000 miles per hour (Mach 1.5 to Mach 4.6).
+The Unitary Plan 4X4 Foot Supersonic Tunnel,one component of several tunnels at universities and at existing laboratories and at the Air Engineering Development Center, was approved under the Unitary Plan Act of 1949 and operational since 1955.
+The tunnel has two supersonic test sections that accommodate speeds from 1,000 to 3,000 miles per hour (Mach 1.5 to Mach 4.6).
 Developmental tests of almost every supersonic military aircraft and NASA spacecraft have been made in this tunnel.
 Typical testing at the facility include force and moment studies, discrete and global surface pressure measurements, and the application of various flow visualization techniques.
 Additionally, tests involving jet effects, dynamic stability, model deformation, global surface and off-body measurements and heat transfer have been conduced.
 Extensive experimental work on Space Shuttle was also conducted here, plus development of advanced concepts in supersonic civil and military aircraft.
 This facility has made critical contributions to the development, assessment, and optimization of advanced aerospace vehicle concepts through its decades of service.

 The Mach 6 and 10 Tunnels are a part of the Langley Aerothermodynamics Laboratory.
 The Mach 10 Tunnel, also known as the Continuous-Flow Hypersonic Tunnel, was completed in 1957.
 The Hypersonic Flow Apparatus, or Mach 6 Tunnel, was completed two years later.
 In 1973, the Hypersonic Flow Apparatus housed in building 583 was dismantled and moved to building 1251.